Mackenzie-Frey/dj_spoti/README.md

 DJ Spoti is an 11-day, four-person project during Mod 3 of 4, for Turing School's Back-End Engineering Program.

 Our challenge was to create a web application from idea to inception.
-Project requirements include: authentication with a third-party service, consuming an api, and solving a real-world problem.
+Project requirements included: authentication with a third-party service, consuming an API, and solving a real-world problem.

 Thus, DJ Spoti was born.
 DJ Spoti is a web application designed to solve the problem of one person being in charge of the music at a party and being unable to take into account all of the music preferences of their fellow party-goers.
 DJ Spoti enables users to create a collaborative music experience by logging into the app and inviting their friends via a text message.
 From there, DJ Spoti aggregates the favorite songs of all session party users and cultivates a playlist with all user preferences in mind.